We may receive compensation when you click on links to products from our partners.

 While a majority knows how to type, few know how to quickly navigate through documents, edit, or use advanced features of related software.
 Knowing how to type is a minimal skill; successful college students are skilled typists and efficient in using advanced features.
 Check Typisto to test and develop your typing skills further.

-As mentioned, students may need to attend online seminars or video conference with professors.
-There’s also a need to mention that students are efficient in receiving and sending email as well as appropriate in composing messages to professors and other professionals.
-Furthermore, some teachers may require students to create their own websites, join and participate in forums, or read and comment on class related content, which all necessitate time and learning.
+As mentioned, students may need to attend online seminars or video conferences with professors.
+There’s also a need to mention that students are efficient in receiving and sending emails as well as appropriate in composing messages to professors and other professionals.
+Furthermore, some teachers may require students to create their own websites, join and participate in forums, or read and comment on class-related content, which all necessitate time and learning.

 With increased technological participation comes vulnerability.
 Ten years ago, ‘identity theft’ was a rare occurrence.
 Today, many students use online resources to buy goods and services and use online tools (dating sites, etc.) Students must be wary of exposing vital information along with that of peers or professors.